 What parents need to know

 Parents need to know that A.I.: Artificial Intelligence is a 2001 science fiction movie directed by Steven Spielberg in which a young android named David who is the first of his kind to express and feel human emotion.
 There is some mild profanity.
 This movie is rated PG-13 for some sexual references (Joe is a robot gigolo created to have sex with women), and some violence (mecha are destroyed, critically ill child, characters in peril).
-Children may also find the theme and some of the situations disturbing and may also be unsettled by the open-ended nature of the story, which leaves many questions unanswered.
+Children may also find the theme and some of the situations disturbing and may also be unsettled by the open-ended nature of the story, as well as the raw emotion expressed..
 It will be most suitable for teens, who may enjoy debating some of the issues of love, vulnerability, the nature of humanity, the future of the human race, and even the meaning of life.
 There is some bullying when David's "brother" and his friends don't accept him into their clique; this, and David's seemingly suicidal fall from a skyscraper could seem rather all-too-human for many viewers.

 What's the story?

 Is it any good?

 Cross 2001 with E.T. and Blade Runner and throw in some Pinocchio, some Wizard of Oz, some Velveteen Rabbit and a touch of Our Town, and you might have some sense of what to expect from A.I.
 It is an ambitious, complex, provocative movie that is likely to lead to more late night college dorm debates than anything since the ones about 2001's monolith and the ape throwing the bone.